oryband/homework/README.md

 # Homework

-Here you can find all my homework assignments, for various classes.
+Here you can find all my Uni's homework assignments, for various classes.